rolandmueller/bigdata/docker.md

 * Create a new project with a new folder called `docker`
 * Open in VS Code a Terminal (command line) (menu Terminal | New Terminal)
 * Login in Docker locally
-* In the command line
+* Open in the Terminal of VS Code:

 ```bash
 docker login